vial-kb/vial-kb.github.io/porting-via.md

   * `rows`: enter the number of rows your keyboard has, this value should match `MATRIX_ROWS` you have in `config.h`
   * `cols`: similarly, this value should match `MATRIX_COLS`
 * `layouts`
+  * `labels`: layout options array described above goes here; if your keyboard does not have any layout option, you should delete that line
   * `keymap`: paste the full contents of KLE JSON you've downloaded in the previous step after the colon symbol

 ## Done!